One of the most powerful aspects of using WordPress is that you don’t need to have technical skills like editing code to successfully manage a site.

 (Click on the XYZ Html > HTML Snippets plugin menu to view a list of all your snippets and shortcodes)

 A table of all your code snippets will display in the ‘HTML Snippets’ admin screen …

-(Script added to content via a shortcode)
+(Script added via a shortcode)

-(Edit, deactivate, and delete your code snippets)
+(Edit, deactivate, and delete your snippets)

-For more details, go here}: Insert HTML Snippet WP Plugin
+For more details, go here}: Insert HTML Snippet

 (EmbedIt Pro plugin menu)

-(Shortcode added to content)
+(Shortcode inserted into content)

-Click Publish/Update to save …
+Click Publish or Update to save …

 (Update to save your settings)